carpentries-incubator/gap-lesson/_episodes/03-func.md

 > ## This works only for rapid prototyping
 >
-> * incidentally, one could copy and paste only a part of the code, and
+> * one could copy and paste only a part of the code, and
 > incomplete input may trigger a break loop;
 > * even more dangerous: one could forget to reset `sum` to zero prior to the new
 > calculation and obtain incorrect results;
 > * the group in question may have a different variable name, so the code will
 > have to be changed;
 > * **last, but not least:** when GAP code is pasted into the interpreter, it is evaluated line
 > by line.
-If you have a long file with many commands, and the syntax error is
+If you have a long file with many commands, and a syntax error is
-> in the line N, this error will be reported only when GAP will complete
+> in line _N_, this error will be reported only when GAP completes
 > the evaluation of all preceding lines, and that might be quite time-consuming.
 {: .callout}

-That is why we need to give the GAP code more structure by organising it into functions:
+That is why we need to give our GAP code more structure by organising it into functions:

 * functions are parsed first and may be called later;